ribhattacharya/ribhattacharya/README.md

 👋 Hi, I’m Rishabh Bhattacharya ([Github](https://github.com/ribhattacharya), [LinkedIn](https://www.linkedin.com/in/rishabhbhattacharya/)),  final year MS student in Mechanical Engineering at UC San Diego, specializing in **Robotics and Control**.
-I am graduating in March 2023, and am looking for full time engineeering roles.
+I am graduating in June 2023, and am looking for full time engineeering roles.

 👀 I’m interested in **sensing and estimation, motion planning and computer vision techniques and implementations**.